Enhancing Our Tree Canopy

 Project Update

-Join the Town of Lincoln and Ontariogreen Conservation Association at our Mini Forest Community Planting event.
-This event will involve the planting of over 700 native trees and shrubs with support from community volunteers.
+Our Mini Forest Community Planting was held in November 2024, and involved the planting of 790 native trees and shrubs with support from community volunteers.

 - Provides enhanced urban canopy cover in the Beamsville area, which has a lower percentage of tree cover (15.7%) compared to the Town’s overall tree coverage (21.9%)